JohnS-01/face_mask/README.md

   ```bash
   conda list -e > requirements.txt
   ```
+ ## Steps to setup and run the backend with virtualenv.

 1. To run the app locally, first clone this repository and `cd` into it.
 2. Create new virtual environment.